 Fundraising is one of the many responsibilities of our 21 National Organisations.
 Some of our Country Offices also have local fundraising programmes that raise money for work in their own country.

-Our funds come from two main sources: child sponsorship, which is regular income from individual donors around the world, and grants income which comes from organisations and businesses.
-We also raise funds to respond to disasters and for campaigns, such as Because I Am a Girl.
+Our funds come from 2 main sources: child sponsorship, which is regular income from individual donors around the world, and grants income which comes from organisations and businesses.
+We also raise funds to respond to disasters and for campaigns, such as Because I am a Girl.

 We spend programme funds in 51 developing countries worldwide.
 In these countries, we run programmes in 8 key areas in which we can effectively contribute to the realisation of child rights by applying our CCCD approach: the right to a healthy start to life; the right to sexual and reproductive health (including HIV); the right to education; the right to water and sanitation; the right to economic security; the right to protection from all forms of abuse, neglect, exploitation and violence; the right to participate as a citizen; and the right to protection and assistance in emergencies.